worldbank/GEEST/README.md

 5. Status text next to the "Execute" button will appear and let you know once processing is complete.

-6. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder (_Project\_ Folder/__Place Characterization/Raster\_output.tif_).
+6. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder (*Project_Folder/Place Characterization/APT_Raster_output.tif*).

 #### 4.5.3 Safe Urban Design